ISP2020/code-warm-up-lisbono2001/README.md

 Week-1 code-warm-up-lisbono2001 <br />
 Main objective is for refresh coding skill and good coding style.

-use for counting numbers and sum them.
+use for counting numbers and sum them from text file.

 ## FOR RUNNING Java:
 ```